-A timber office in Paris embraces its users ‘like protective arms’
+A timber office at the edge of Paris embraces its users ‘like protective arms’

 Architects Atelier Du Pont designs Woody, a new office building for the French public healthcare agency, near the Bois de Vincennes in Paris